NiesHW/SECB3203_P4B/Group_Project/Group_2/Progress 3/README.md

 By convention, when

--> the p-value is <0.001: we say there is strong evidence that the correlation is significant.
+-> the p-value is <0.001: we say there is strong evidence that the correlation is significant. <br>
--> the p-value is < 0.05: there is moderate evidence that the correlation is significant.
+-> the p-value is < 0.05: there is moderate evidence that the correlation is significant.  <br>
--> the 0.05 < p-value is < 0.1: there is weak evidence that the correlation is significant.
+-> the 0.05 < p-value is < 0.1: there is weak evidence that the correlation is significant. <br>
 -> the p-value is > 0.1: there is no evidence that the correlation is significant.

 Here we compare the p-value of the output(classification of getting a heart attack) with other features